A New Model of Ministry

 Christy will nurture individuals into and through the fulfillment of their vocation, providing pastoral care and counsel.
 This is more of a "micro" ministry -- meeting the particular needs of persons, groups, and congregations in the TBA with appropriate and specific programming.
 She will attend to youth camp and conference ministry, collaborating with the Youth and Children's Ministry Network, Disciples Crossing, and the Tri-Area Board; plan worship and retreat opportunities for adult groups; communicate with area shepherds to keep apprised of congregational and clergy needs; and provide conflict resolution assistance and training.

-Together, Alicia and Christy will provide special events depending on identified needs (like professional development, elder training, spiritual retreats, etc.); report to the TBA Board, Administrative Council, and Executive Committee; be involved with the Regional Area Minister Team; and work with congregations that desire future visioning for discovery of new possibilities.
+Together, Christine and Christy will provide special events depending on identified needs (like professional development, elder training, spiritual retreats, etc.); report to the TBA Board, Administrative Council, and Executive Committee; be involved with the Regional Area Minister Team; and work with congregations that desire future visioning for discovery of new possibilities.

 Having two part-time area ministers means that some things are going to change.
 For this new model to work well, it is essential that we all begin to shift our expectations of what Area Ministers do, where they are, and how they function.
 Here are some of the most important pieces to keep in mind: